Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    Hi u/Pyprohly, Self promoting posts are prohibited.
    Original post: /r/Pyprohly_test3/comments/oo4sk4/poll2/

-Unlike the `POST /api/v1/modactions/removal_reasons` endpoint, the ID you specify must be a removed item otherwise an `INVALID_ID` API error is produced.
+Unlike the `POST /api/v1/modactions/removal_reasons` endpoint, the target you specify must be a removed item otherwise an `INVALID_ID` API error is produced.

 Returns the comment object that was created if `type: public` was specified.
 Returns an empty JSON object for `type: private` and `type: private_exposed`.